New image for Pro landing page - diver looking up

 PADI Professional FAQs

-How do I become a PADI pro?
+How do I become a PADI Pro?

 To become a PADI Pro, you must first complete the PADI Divemaster course which will hone your scuba diving skills and prepare you to assist scuba instructors and supervise diving activities.
 Next, you can go on to become a PADI Open Water Scuba Instructor (OWSI), to build on your Divemaster knowledge and develop your teaching skills.